zbynekdrlik/abl-touchosc/README.md

 ---

-**Current Status**: Production ready with automatic startup refresh, all core controls working perfectly, and full return track support.
-Ready for scaling to multiple track groups including returns.
+**Current Status**: v1.2.0 - Production ready with full return track support using unified architecture.
+All controls tested and working perfectly for both regular and return tracks.

 For development documentation and future plans, see the [docs](docs/) directory.